Motion to Take Note

 As the inquiry proceeded, it became clear that trust in the industry was severely undermined by digital advertising.
 Our findings, which I will discuss, led to our subsequent inquiry on regulation in the digital age and our recent report, Regulating in a Digital World.
 We found that there was an urgent need to update regulation generally for the digital world.
 The lack of a level playing field has aggravated the decline of high-quality journalism and the regional press, which was the subject of The Cairncross Review.
 I also welcome the Government’s Online Harms White Paper, which is an important first step in dealing with some of the problems in the digital world and which we will have ample opportunity to debate in this House.

 Following year-on-year growth, digital now accounts for more than half of all advertising expenditure in the UK.
-While this has spurred growth and innovation in the industry, it has also generated complicated business models to make money from the provision of online content and services which are not open to external scrutiny.
+While this has spurred growth and innovation in the industry, it has also generated complicated business models to make money from the provision of online content and services that are not open to external scrutiny.
 The market for serving ads on to computer screens as we open a web page is opaque.
 Users of internet services have their data extracted so that they can be targeted.
 Recent research commissioned by the Information Commissioner’s Office and Ofcom shows that people have only a limited understanding of how ads are personalised and that people tend to view the personalisation process as unacceptable when they are given more information about it.

 At the same time, users find themselves bombarded with “clickbait”.
-There is a risk that digital advertising will undermine the trust which this industry relies on to be effective.
+There is a risk that digital advertising will undermine the trust this industry relies on to be effective.
 The evidence of Phil Smith, the director-general of the Incorporated Society of British Advertisers, to the committee on Tuesday supported this finding.
 He told us that public opinion of advertising has been steadily declining because of “bombardment”, which has four aspects: volume, repetition, irrelevance and obtrusiveness.

 At the other end of the value chain, the lack of transparency in the digital ad market means that advertisers who pay for advertising cannot see where their ads are being delivered or whether they get value for money.
 Fraud is rife.
 While it is difficult to judge exactly how much fraud there is, according to one estimate more than $16 billion was stolen globally in 2017.